Terms for hold mail service

 Safe-keeping can be ordered for up to three months.
 A new agreement can be established within a total of six months’ continuous safe-keeping.

 Safe-keeping of post may start at the earliest two business days from ordering at posten.no.
-See full order deadlines here.
+See the order deadlines here.

 Changes to a service ordered